Russians mourn at first funerals for mall fire victims as fury mounts

-(CNN)Russians mourned the victims of a deadly shopping mall fire at memorial services across the country on Wednesday, releasing white balloons as flags fluttered at half-staff.
+(CNN)Russians on Wednesday mourned the victims of a deadly shopping mall fire at memorial services across the country, releasing white balloons as flags fluttered at half-staff.

 The blaze tore through the Winter Cherry mall in the Siberian city of Kemerovo on Sunday while it was packed with families on the first weekend of spring break.
 Authorities said 64 people died, 41 of them children.

-On Wednesday morning, grieving family members clutched flowers and photographs of young schoolchildren at the first funerals held for victims.
+Grieving family members clutched flowers and photographs of young schoolchildren at the first funerals held for victims.
 Investigators have so far released 21 bodies for burial.

-The chairman of Russia's federal investigating authority, the Investigative Committee, has indicated that a short circuit or bad wiring could be to blame for the blaze, Russian state news agency RIA-Novosti reported.
+The chairman of Russia's federal investigating authority, the Investigative Committee, has indicated that a short circuit or bad wiring could be to blame for the blaze, state news agency RIA-Novosti reported.
 Investigators said the mall's fire exits were blocked and an alarm system turned off.

 A shopping mall security guard, who investigators believe failed to turn on the fire alarm, was arrested on Wednesday, state news agency Tass reported.
-Earlier he told press that the alarm was out of order.
+Earlier, he told press that the alarm was out of order.
 He is one of two arrested and three detained in connection with the case so far.

-Russian President Vladimir Putin, who flew to the city to offer his condolences to the victims' families, declared a national day of mourning for Wednesday.
+President Vladimir Putin, who flew to the city to offer his condolences to the victims' families, declared a national day of mourning for Wednesday.
 Putin blamed the blaze on "criminal negligence" and promised that those responsible would be held accountable.

 The Kemerovo fire comes at a delicate domestic political moment for Putin, who sailed to a re-election victory on March 18.